Guest Book: Page 30

 late afternoon banana vans would arrive hauled by a Class 25.

-include some info on the area (and other places you cover) include:- LNWR
+some info on the area (and other places you cover) include:- LNWR Branch

-shots on the line; John Boynton's London and Birmingham Railway between
+the line; John Boynton's London and Birmingham Railway between Birmingham

-Present No5 has a cracking photo of an 8F at Foleshill, also in Branch
+No5 has a cracking photo of an 8F at Foleshill, also in Branch Lines of

-a line (includes a class 37 at Gosford Green on the day the wires were down on
+a class 37 at Gosford Green on the day the wires were down on the WCML and

-the WCML and Westerns were running through Coventry to Paddington (also photos
+Westerns were running through Coventry to Paddington (also photos somewhere).
+I

 Thanks, Pete Squire

-pleasure to to look at some of the old stations, some that no longer exist.
+to to look at some of the old stations, some that no longer exist. good luck,

-good luck, and thanks again.
-PS: would love to find more pictures of the
+and thanks again.
+PS: would love to find more pictures of the testing

 Mike